 42 C.F.R. § 424.520(d).
 Because the granting of billing privileges is part of the overall Medicare enrollment process, a supplier who is already enrolled cannot be granted new billing privileges without first terminating enrollment and re-enrolling in the Medicare program.
-As explained above, Petitioner was not required to enroll or re-enroll in the Medicare program simply because he was changing from one contractor's jurisdiction to another.
+As explained above, Petitioner was not required to enroll or re-enroll in the Medicare program simply because she was changing from one contractor's jurisdiction to another.
 Therefore, because the "effective date of billing privileges" in 42 C.F.R. § 424.520(d) is part of the Medicare enrollment process and requires that a supplier actually be enrolling in Medicare or re-enrolling, it also does not apply to the reassignment of Petitioner's Medicare benefits to Pacific Central Coast.

-2. The effective date for Petitioner's reassignment of Medicare benefits to Pacific Central Coast is August 23, 2013, the date on which Petitioner commenced providing services with Pacific Central Coast.
+2. The effective date for Petitioner's reassignment of Medicare benefits to Pacific Central Coast is December 16, 2013, the date on which Petitioner commenced providing services with Pacific Central Coast.

-Petitioner did not enroll or re-enroll with Noridian when he moved to California.
-He was already enrolled in Medicare through his prior employment in Virginia and never voluntarily terminated that enrollment.
-Therefore, the effective date of his Medicare billing privileges never changed from his initial enrollment in Medicare.
-The only change in Petitioner's status when he moved to California was the reassignment of his benefits to Pacific Central Coast.
+Petitioner did not enroll or re-enroll with Noridian when she moved to California.
+She was already enrolled in Medicare through her prior employment in New York and never voluntarily terminated that enrollment.
+See P. Ex.
+1. Therefore, the effective date of her Medicare billing privileges never changed from her initial enrollment in Medicare.
+The only change in Petitioner's status when she moved to California was the reassignment of her benefits to Pacific Central Coast.
 The regulations do not address the effective date of reassignment, only initial enrollment.
 See 42 C.F.R. § 424.520(d).
 The MPIM, however, provides a written policy from CMS that the effective date of reassignment is "the date on which the individual began or will begin rendering services with the reassignee."
 MPIM, Ch.
 15, § 15.5.20(A).
-In this case, that date is August 23, 2013.
+In this case, that date is December 16, 2013.
 In light of there being no alternative interpretations, CMS should have applied its written policy in favor of Petitioner.

-I recognize the likelihood that Petitioner was required to submit a CMS-855I in addition to a CMS-855R because he moved contractor jurisdictions and presumably had changes to his enrollment information.3 See 42 C.F.R. § 424.516(d) (requiring physicians to report changes in practice location within 30 days of the change).
+I recognize the likelihood that Petitioner was required to submit a CMS-855I in addition to a CMS-855R because she moved contractor jurisdictions and presumably had changes to her enrollment information.
+See 42 C.F.R. § 424.516(d) (requiring physicians to report changes in practice location within 30 days of the change).
 However, I do not conclude that the submission of an enrollment application for a reason other than initial enrollment or re-enrollment necessarily triggers the effective date regulation.
 While the CMS-855I is a "Medicare enrollment application," see 42 C.F.R. § 424.520(d), it is also used for purposes other than enrolling in the Medicare program for the first time.
-Enrolled suppliers such as Petitioner use the CMS-855I to notify CMS about any changes in information.
-CMS Ex.
-8 at 2 (providing instruction on CMS-855I that says physicians can "make a change in their enrollment information" using that application form).
-Changing information to "maintain enrollment," however, is not the same as "enrollment," and, therefore, does not result in new billing privileges.
-See 42 C.F.R. § 424.515 (requiring a supplier to revalidate enrollment information by using an enrollment application, but not requiring the certifications necessary during initial enrollment).
-Therefore, simply filing a CMS-855I with CMS or its contractor for a reason other than initial enrollment does not necessarily trigger the effective date of
+Enrolled suppliers such as Petitioner use the CMS-855I to notify CMS about any changes